Yallourn North, previously known as the Brown Coal Mine

 First known resident

-The official start of the Brown Coal Mine township would probably come as a bit of surprise to the original settler.
-Who owned 135 acres bordering the Morwell Shire with Anderson Creek flowing through.
-His name was Andors Anderson and he settled here around 1884.
-He dug into a hillside and compacted the dirt into a floor, putting up a front he created a dwelling.
-For a time only he only lived here from Friday to Sunday, as he worked in Traralgon.
-He walked the 18 miles to Traralgon and stayed there from Monday to Thursday.
-Skilled with a whittle and willow, he made sporting equipment, like cricket bats.
-He planted the willows as they’re not a native species of tree to the Brown Coal Mine area.
+The official start of the township would probably come as a bit of surprise to the original settler.
+Anders Anderson owned 135 acres bordering the Morwell Shire with Anderson Creek flowing through and he settled here around 1884.
+He dug into a hillside and compacted the dirt into a floor, putting up a front door, he created a dwelling.

 History of brown coal

 Brown Coal or lignite coal was discovered after a land-slip on the side of Latrobe River banks, near Tom’s bridge, around 1879.
 Further investigation of mine shafts dug revealed more coal.
-Brown gold, coal.
 Henry Godridge, who discovered it, didn’t have enough capital to mine it himself.
-He spent the next ten years looking for investors, he found some in the Morwell Coal Mining company.
-The Brown Coal Mine was known as ‘The Hill’ during the time and is still sometimes still referred to as the ‘The Hill’.
-This venture wasn’t profitable and became difficult and they started looking for new investors.
+He spent the next ten years looking for investors.
+He found some in the Morwell Coal Mining company.
+The Brown Coal Mine was known as ‘The Hill’ during the time and is still sometimes referred to as the ‘The Hill’.
+This venture wasn’t profitable and became difficult, and they started looking for new investors.
 The Brown Coal Mine experienced a boom, as rumours surfaced that the State Government was taking over.
 People flocked to the town.
-There was 3 grocers, 2 butchers, 3 boarding houses and other shops cropping up on Main St.
+There was three grocers, two butchers, three boarding houses and other shops cropping up on Main St.

-The Meers men didn’t.
-(Only men could work at the SEC.)
-Harry Meers built a grocery store, that was the go-to shop.
-His wife, Fanny ran a boarding house, later when Ada, his daughter was looking for work he bought her a restaurant to manage.
-His sons, worked in different jobs and moved away, one worked in the dairy industry. another worked in the government Foundry at Footscray and the other a foreman on the NSW railways.
+The Meers men didn’t, only men could work at the State Electrical Commission in the beginning years.
+Harry Meers built a grocery store.
+His wife, Fanny ran a boarding house, later when Ada, his daughter, was looking for work he bought her a restaurant to manage.
+His sons worked in different jobs and moved away.
 The Meers moved to the Brown Coal Mine in 1916 and are also considered a founding family.

-As the Brown Coal Mine grew people lived in boarding houses, until they saved up enough to buy or build a simple dwelling.
-As their needs changed or income freed up they’d build again.
+As the small town grew, people lived in boarding houses until they saved up enough to buy or build a simple dwelling.
+As their needs changed or income freed up, they’d build again.

-This drove change, the shops relocated to where they are today on Reserve Street.
-While they rebuilt the shops, they also took down all the shanties and built houses in the 1950’s style.
-A lot of history was lost in the process.
+The shops relocated to where they are today on Reserve Street.
+While they rebuilt the shops, they also took down all the huts and built houses in the 1950s style.

 Old Brown Coal Mine Museum

-We recommend you visit the Old Brown Coal Mine Museum on Sunday or Monday when they’re open.
+We recommend you visit the Old Brown Coal Mine Museum on Sunday between 10 am and 4 pm on Third Street when they’re open.

 Other things to do in Yallourn North